2024: lost trails and hikers in historic wilderness

 1975 visit: looping legacy trails

 We first visited the Galiuro Wilderness in 1975 as University of Arizona students.
-My vague memories include a bone-jarring, long ride on a dirt road straight from a highway turnoff to a shady canyon, then a hike up brushy switchbacks to a ridge.David and I forged ahead of the group for a roundtrip ridge hike to a peak, then dropped down a piney canyon for camp and fire-grilled burgers.
-Our friends also did at least part of the ridge hike and marched into camp after dark, headlamps glowing, whistling the Colonel Boogie March.
+Vague memories include a bone-jarring, long ride on a dirt road straight from a highway turnoff to a shady canyon, then a hike up brushy switchbacks to a ridge.David and I forged ahead of the group for a roundtrip ridge hike to a peak, then dropped down a piney canyon for camp and fire-grilled burgers.
+Our friends did at least part of the ridge hike and marched into camp after dark, headlamps glowing, whistling the Colonel Boogie March.

-The next day we all hiked past mining equipment, green pastures, and fruit trees at Powers Garden; climbed up to a ridge; and got back to the cars by evening for the three-hour drive back to Tucson.
+Next day we all hiked past mining equipment, green pastures, and fruit trees at Powers Garden; climbed up to a ridge; and got back to the cars by evening for the three-hour drive back to Tucson.

 In 2024, 10 years after Oak Fire, everything was much worse.

-Misled by maps old & new
+Misled by maps

-In the 1970s, we used 7.5-minute (1:24,000 scale) contour maps created, updated and field checked by the U.S. Geological Survey (USGS).
+In the 1970s, we used contour maps created, updated, and field checked by the U.S. Geological Survey (USGS).
 Unfortunately, USGS stopped field checking for trails in 1992 and launched a new map series in 2009 where trails (inconsistently) come from a variety of sources (to save USGS money).
-Therefore, the only “for sure, accurate trail maps” today are from GPS tracks by someone that has hiked and recorded tracks for an area.
-Although we had previously hiked this trail in 2015, David was such a GPS novice that he did not know how to record tracks on the device he carried; so, in 2024 we were at the mercy of whatever Garmin had cobbled together for our GPS devices.On our 2024 trip, I forged ahead of David to the first trail junction then started down into a drainage.
-The GPS on my watch indicated I was “off trail” although I remembered the route from our 2015 trip.
-Confused, I returned to junction to wait for David.
-Our university friends arrived.
-They said David had raced ahead looking for me.
-Freaked out, I dropped into the canyon, ignoring the “off trail” leading of my watch, and found trail to Mud Spring junction where John and Jane were having lunch.
-Jane said they were going “up and over” on Tortilla trail.
+Therefore, the only “for sure, accurate trail maps” today are from GPS tracks by someone who has hiked and recorded tracks for an area.Although we had previously hiked this trail in 2015, David was such a GPS novice that he did not know how to record tracks on the device he carried; so, in 2024 we were at the mercy of whatever Garmin had cobbled together.

 Guy had left some markers so John and Jane started up his route but turned back—and met David.
-He had correctly followed Tortilla Trail but saw no tracks in mud on first stream crossing so came back looking for others.
+He had correctly followed Tortilla Trail but saw no tracks in mud on first stream crossing and came back looking for others.

 The mapping trio did not get lost—having visited the area in 2020 and knowing the pitfalls—but were stopping for photo points.
 They caught David, John, and Jane shortly after they returned to correct trail.
-Peter passed David when he stopped to filter water at a nice tributary about half mile before camp.
+Peter passed David when he stopped to filter water at a nice tributary about half-mile before camp.

-Another drama day: missing mine, bad brush
+More drama: missing mine, bad brush

 Deadly sideslope, bad burn, saddle surprise

-Trail out of Rattlesnake was nice contour up around a ridge, until we got to a bad washout I remembered as scary—this time it was deadly.
-About 15 feet across a 45-degree side slope on hard packed clay with ball-bearing pebbles.
+Trail out of Rattlesnake was nice contour up around ridge, until we got to a bad washout.
+Once scary—this time it was deadly—about 15 feet across a 45-degree sideslope on hard-packed clay with ball-bearing pebbles.
 Cliffs above offered no way to cross higher.
 David somehow crossed twice with our packs.
 I started across with feet pointed up rather than sideways.
-About halfway David grabbed my arm and yanked me across just as my feet slipped out from under me.Switchbacks above fine to East Divide junction and good trail until non-existent Paddys River trail marked by broken sign.
-Then we entered Oak Fire burn scar: slow going through oak, down logs, slidy rocks and poor tread.
-We dropped plans to hike out and got water for camp in a drainage.
-We attempted in vain to contact our Portal lodge; no cell service and In Reach texts didn’t work on their landline.
+About halfway David grabbed my arm and yanked me across, just as my feet slipped out from under me.Switchbacks above fine to East Divide junction and good trail until nonexistent Paddys River Trail marked by broken sign.
+Then we entered Oak Fire burn scar: slow going through oak, downed logs, slidy rocks and poor tread.
+We dropped plans to hike out that night and got water for camp in a drainage.
+We attempted in vain to contact our Portal lodge; no cell service and inReach texts wouldn’t work on their landline.

-David wanted to climb Kennedy Peak so we left main trail and followed a route marked with cairns (rocks) half a mile.
+David wanted to climb Kennedy Peak so we left main trail and followed route marked with cairns (rocks) half a mile.
 Descending to Kennedy Saddle, we found Wayne already camped!
 The mapping trio had camped at Holdout and followed us all day, passing when we climbed the peak.
 Jim and Peter were making their way down to their vehicles, Wayne said.

 We finally got in touch with our Portal lodging back on a main road and learned all rooms booked for the night ahead.
 They kindly dropped our charge for the night we missed; we had a valid excuse!

 I learned by text that our other friends returned from Powers Garden a couple hours after us and were also on their way home with a stop for Mexican food.
-They had hiked to Powers Cabin but only Guy found the old road, machinery, and mine.
+They had hiked to Powers Cabin, but only Guy had found the old road, machinery, and mine.
 Jane sent a photo of her shirt ripped by catclaw.

-With the Powers Road access still blocked by ranchers, deteriorating trails and no sign of trail repair, we will have to leave this remote gem to brush and rockslides.
+With the Powers Road access still blocked by ranchers, deteriorating trails, and no sign of trail repair, we will have to leave this remote gem to brush and rockslides.

-2015 Return: trails closed or gone
+2015 return: trails closed or gone

 In our first return January 2015, we planned to enter from north on Rattlesnake Mesa (Powers Hill) Road into the wilderness.
-At the unmarked turnoff from Aravaipa Road, a sign stated, “Road closed, no turn-around.”
+At the unmarked turnoff from Aravaipa Road, a sign stated: “Road closed, no turn-around.”
 Ranchers had closed access over a feud with Arizona Game and Fish (which negotiates public access).
 We stopped at a ranch up the road to ask and no, we couldn’t hike in.
-(The road was still closed in 2023 but listed as a trailhead on a Forest Service website.)We drove south to Deer Creek Road and found a Forest Service trailhead with a kiosk, new signs, and a hand-drawn map of the old trails system—wistful thinking after fires, floods, and neglect.
+(Road was still closed in 2023 but listed as a trailhead on a Forest Service website; by 2024 my Arizona Game and Fish contact had retired.)We drove south to Deer Creek Road and found Forest Service trailhead with a kiosk, new signs, and a hand-drawn map of the old trails system—wistful thinking after fires, floods, and neglect.
 But thanks to fire and perhaps fire crew work, no brush slowed our way up and over a ridge to camp in pinyon-juniper woodland.
-The next morning Tortilla Trail dropped down to springs, a large ugly tank, and the only hikers we saw on the trip.
+Next morning Tortilla Trail dropped down to springs, a large ugly tank, and only hikers we saw on the trip.
 We contoured, climbed, and then dropped down Horse Canyon to the big ponderosa pines of Rattlesnake Creek.
-We took a brief sad hike up the trail on the opposite ridge toward West Divide Trail, but the brush-choked path turned us back after a mile.
+We took a brief sad hike up the trail on opposite ridge toward West Divide Trail, but the brush-choked path turned us back after a mile.
 We camped in the canyon in a cluster of pine near the historic Powers Garden Ranch.
 In the evening, we hiked a mile or so north on the road down Rattlesnake Canyon, crisscrossing the wash on sticky clay.

 We hiked back down Rattlesnake Creek and turned up Corral Creek, a logical route to loop back to High Creek via East Divide Trail.
 Creek was intermittent and clear but the watershed burned.
 Past Corral Creek waterfall, steep switchbacks ascended to barren ridges dotted with blackened tree skeletons.
 We camped in an unburned oasis of oak and pine at Kennedy Saddle.
 Kennedy Peak was burned.
 A small jar held papers signed by visitors between 2001 and 2014.
 That night we saw lights from Bonita School and Mt.
 Graham Observatory 25 miles to the east.